mjnajafi/Digital-password-lock-on-Raspberry-Pi/README.md

 When you press True Password, LED will turn on
 Else, the LCD print again False and you can try again!

-instead of LED, you can put a Relay and with some changes, you can bulid a Lock and Open with Password!
+instead of LED, you can put a Relay and with some changes, you can bulid a Lock that Open with Password!

 If you have any question, feel free...